 Instrument your Code

 For use cases that involve metrics from proprietary applications, you can instrument your code.
 Use one of our instrumentation libraries for popular programming languages.
-For example, you can create a Java Wavefront reporter object to use DropWizard metrics.
+For example, you can create a Java reporter object to use DropWizard metrics.